harsh-98/clarity/README.md

 - `add-signatures`: for adding signatures, which are required for approving the transfer of funds to receiver.
 - `deposit`: this can be called by anyone to add funds.
 Keeping it open is important for use-case like a climate relief or health crisis.
 The general public can deposit to this account if they believe in the majority of participants for spending the funds for mentioned cause.
 - `withdraw`: Receiver address set can withdraw funds.
 - `set-receiver`: It is done before depositing funds so that participants can backout if they don't funds to be used for this.
+If consensus is not there, participants can pariticpate again in the next epoch.
+As once every epoch the receiver address can be changed.

 #### Errors
 |  Errorcode   |     Meaning                    |